MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-vdi.md

 ms.subservice: mde
 ---

-# Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft 365 Defender
+# Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR

 Virtual desktop infrastructure (VDI) is an IT infrastructure concept that lets end users access enterprise virtual desktops instances from almost any device (such as your personal computer, smartphone, or tablet), eliminating the need for organization to provide users with physical machines.
 Using VDI devices reduce cost as IT departments are no longer responsible for managing, repairing, and replacing physical endpoints.
 Authorized users can access the same company servers, files, apps, and services from any approved device through a secure desktop client or browser.